 Each year, from approximately March 1 through July 31, Rocky Mountain National Park initiates temporary closures in certain areas of the park to ensure birds of prey (raptors) will be undisturbed during their breeding and nesting seasons.

 Closure notices will also be posted at key access points in the park.

 As breeding and nesting data are collected, additional closures may be necessary, or closures may be lifted.

-Twin Owls, Rock One, Batman Rock, Batman Pinnacle, Lightning Rock, Checkerboard Rock, Thunder Buttress, The Parish, Alligator Rock, and Sheep Mountain are currently CLOSED.
+Twin Owls, Rock One, Batman Rock, Batman Pinnacle, Lightning Rock, Checkerboard Rock, Thunder Buttress, The Parish, Alligator Rock, and Sheep Mountain are currently OPEN.

 When closed, the closures include the named rock formations and the areas surrounding the base of the formation.
 This includes all climbing routes, outcroppings, cliffs, faces, ascent and descent routes and climber's access trails to the formation.

 Areas not listed above are presumed to be open.
 These closures will be lifted or extended as conditions dictate.

 Click here for a printable poster of the closures.

 Your cooperation in obeying this closure is appreciated and required by federal regulations.
 Violators will be fined and prosecuted.

 Bighorn Sheep Closures--Year Round